Archive resale

 After

-Surface earnings, timing, and value propositions up front.
+Surfaced earnings, timing, and value propositions up front to make the option hierarchy easier to understand.

-Visually prioritize preferred business outcomes through hierarchy and recommendation cues.
+Visually prioritized preferred business outcomes and the recommended option through hierarchy cues.

-Offer options to start each flow or learn more.
+Offered options to start each flow or learn more, while making the recommended path easier to spot.

 Trade-In Landing

-If a user chose to learn more about trade-in, we wanted to continue to explain the different between mail-in and in-store while also clearly explaining the processes and possible earnings.
+If a user chose to learn more about trade-in, we wanted to explain the difference between mail-in and in-store trade-in, and clearly describe the processes and potential earnings.

 Process tabs